tomjoht/tomjoht.github.io/_posts/2016/3/2016-03-12-api-technical-writing-podcast-ryan-weber-stitcher.md

 * [Ryan Weber](http://www.uah.edu/ahs/departments/english/faculty-staff/ryan-weber)
 * [10 Minute Tech Comm](http://www.stitcher.com/podcast/10minute-tech-comm)

-By the way, you can subscribe to the podcast in iTunes here or download the Stitcher app through your app store to listen to podcasts.
+You can subscribe to the podcast in iTunes here or download the Stitcher app through your app store to listen to podcasts.